manuelalonge/manuelalonge/README.md

 * Working with SASS
 * Using Webpack

-## Most important projects :computer:
+## Which are my most important projects so far? :computer:

 * My very first project has been [Trattoria Mangiamo's website](https://bartrattoriamangiamo.000webhostapp.com/), basically a landing page for a restaurant located in my parents' town.
 * One of the projects I am most proud of is [IFDA](https://ifdaorientamento.it/)'s landing page.
 I worked on this together with a [colleague](http://www.coderune.com/) and friend during the first COVID lockdown.
 IFDA is an Italian fashion schools located in Milan.